Where does the name AgeSong Marin come from?

 Who are the participants?

-Our participants are women and men who are interested in meeting others of a similar age to talk about topics related to their own aging process.
+Our participants are women and men who are interested in meeting and connecting with others of a similar age to talk about topics related to their own aging process.
 We find that the different perspectives of the other group members and facilitators help us to understand our situations and ourselves in new ways.
-All participants sign a commitment of confidentiality.
+All participants agree to maintain confidentiality.

 Who are the facilitators?